bvaughn123/test_stuff/README.md

 ## Dynamic Vagrantfile

-Re-use and "agnosticize" a template vagrant file.
+Re-use and "agnosticize" a template vagrant file. (maybe...)

 - [ ] Create a j2 template to generate vars for the vagrantfile
     > config.yaml